global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-annual-brief.md

 - Meeting date: 14 March

 (For presenting your achievement)
-- <span style="color: red">Registration for presentation: by 14 February</span>
+- <span style="color: red">Registration for presentation: by 21 February (extended)</span>
-- <span style="color: red">Submission of 1-2 page summary: by 28 February</span>
+- <span style="color: red">Submission of 2 page summary: by 28 February</span>
 - Annual report appears by the end of March
-- **Note: Achievement summary format is to be shared around 31 January.
-Please wait!**
+- **Note: Achievement summary format is shared with registered presenter by email.**

 (For those who want to present, but cannot join on 14 Mar)
 - Deadline for video recorded talk: 7 March

 #### Note for presenters

-The meeting is for sharing the achievements related to CaMa-Flood in 2023-2024.
-Thus, we assume you published your work in advance (journal publication, preprint paper, online documents, or web contents), and provide the summary of that work in the meeting.
+The meeting is for <span style="color: red">sharing the achievements related to CaMa-Flood in 2022-2024</span>.
+Thus, we assume you published your work in advance (journal publication, online documents, or web contents), and provide the summary of that work in the meeting.
 (If not yet published, you can introduce it in next year).

 Any achievements related to CaMa-Flood can be introduced.
   - Development of a new scheme or tool for CaMa-Flood